Off with their Heads – No or Sometimes Yes? Ruthless Criticism

 You know almost everything about the subject if you make it clear to yourself why you have to write a paper for school about this point – instead of letting this matter rest after the abolition of this type of punishment.
 Or do you think it's a coincidence that no one gets an education without at some time having to mull over this question: heads off – yes or no?
 (By the way, the “as the case may be“ variant is reserved for older students: why do “the people” always want it back?)

-There is no cruder, but evidently also no more effective way of putting upcoming citizens with both feet on the viewpoint of the state power than by the forming of an opinion about the death penalty; a viewpoint which they never take in reality themselves: state decisions have to be taken note of by the citizens only as obligatory laws – by the way, without being made the slightest bit dependent on reasoning from good arguments (which therefore also as a rule remain unmade) – and not learned with clever school papers, let alone to influence them.
+There is no cruder, but evidently also no more effective way of putting upcoming citizens with both feet on the viewpoint of state power than by the forming of an opinion about the death penalty; a viewpoint which they never take in reality themselves: state decisions have to be taken note of by the citizens only as obligatory laws – by the way, without being made the slightest bit dependent on reasoning from good arguments (which therefore also as a rule remain unmade) – and not learned with clever school papers, let alone to influence them.

 2.

-Asked in a different way: Why do states impose punishment?
+Asked in a different way: why do states impose punishment?
 Why do some even impose the death penalty?
 Clearly, it is an answer to crime.
 But: whose answer?
 What predicates it?
 What is a crime if this should be the appropriate answer to it?

 3.